elsiklab/sashimiplot/README.md

           "useXS": true
       }

-Using a file like junctions.bed loaded with flatfile-to-json.pl
+Using a junctions.bed file loaded with flatfile-to-json.pl

       {